-Or—if you REALLY want the warmth of down regardless of the weather—you could consider the beefcake of down jackets, the Outdoor Research Floodlight Jacket™ – a fully waterproof, down-insulated jacket made to take on the most insufferable conditions.
-We overcome the problems down creates in wet environments by stuffing 800+ fill down insulation into a waterproof Pertex® Shield + fabric, creating a truly waterproof down-insulated jacket.
+Or—if you REALLY want the warmth of down regardless of the weather—you could consider the beefcake of down jackets, the Outdoor Research Floodlight II Down Jacket™ – a fully waterproof, down-insulated jacket made to take on the most insufferable conditions.
+We overcome the problems down creates in wet environments by stuffing 650 fill down insulation into a waterproof Pertex® Shield + fabric with seam ttaping, creating a truly waterproof down-insulated jacket.

 So now we know down is warm but doesn’t do well in wet or humid conditions.
 Enter synthetic insulation.
 Synthetic insulation is designed to replicate the qualities of down, but retain them even when wet.
 It’s made with polyester fibers that are arranged in different sized filaments and intertwined, mimicking down’s lofty clusters.
 These ultrafine fibers trap warmth in air pockets, providing great warmth… though not quite as good as down.
 In addition, synthetic insulation has a slightly higher weight-to-warmth ratio than down, meaning it needs to be heavier to achieve the same warmth as down.
-The upside to synthetic insulation is that it is much more resistant to moisture, and when it does get wet it dries faster; Synthetic insulation can often dry within a day—maybe even hours—if put in the sun or on a windy day.
+The upside to synthetic insulation is that it is much more resistant to moisture, and when it does get wet it dries faster; synthetic insulation can often dry within a day—maybe even hours—if put in the sun or on a windy day.
+And now, new fabric technologies like VerticalX™ and VerticalX Air™ offer increased breathability and moisture transfer, designed to be worn while you're on the move.
 Synthetic insulation also tends to be friendly on the wallet and is naturally hypoallergenic.